 The study found shorter men tended to marry later in life and were 32 percent less likely to divorce.
 Shorter men were also more likely to marry a lesser-educated, younger person and once married, they earned more income than their spouse and had less household responsibility.
 Researchers believe this dynamic exists because shorter men demonstrate their manliness through their ability to provide for their family and as breadwinners they may use that status to get out of housework.
 On the other hand, tall men married earlier in life but also chose to marry women closer to their age and had the same or better education level.
 Researches hypothesize that tall men use their height as a form of attractiveness and thus are able to find better-educated spouses.

 Does Height Really Matter?

 Obviously, these results cannot be said to apply to any given situation.
-There are many short men who do not out earn their partners and many tall men who marry uneducated women.
+There are many short men who do not out-earn their partners and many tall men who marry uneducated women.
 However, the patterns observed by the researchers have allowed them to draw a few tentative conclusions.

 According to researchers, the height of their partner does not matter to men; however, a taller partner can make women feel more feminine and protected.
-Researchers from Rice University analyzed dating profiles and asked participants to fill out a survey and found nearly 50 percent of woman would only date someone taller than them.
+Researchers from Rice University analyzed dating profiles and asked participants to fill out a survey and found nearly 50 percent of women would only date someone taller than them.
 Fourteen percent of the men would only date women shorter than them, making them the less picky of the two genders.

 Researchers believe that women’s main reasons for dating and/or marrying a taller man is for protection.
-However, they also state some seemingly superficial reasons, like being able to where high heels and still be shorter or being able to look up into his eyes or wrap their arms around his neck.
+However, they also state some seemingly superficial reasons, like being able to wear high heels and still be shorter or being able to look up into his eyes or wrap their arms around his neck.
 Being at eye level is very disconcerting for some women and most do not want to look down into a man’s eyes.

 What Does Height Have To Do With Divorce?